 2. Virtue signalling

 In April 2015, the author James Bartholomew coined the phrase ‘Virtue Signalling’ in a Spectator article.
-Applicable both on social media and elsewhere, virtue signalling online involves liking, sharing, or making comments to show that a user holds virtuous, desirable, or progressive views.
+Applicable both on social media and elsewhere, virtue signalling online involves liking, sharing, or making comments to show that a user holds virtuous, charitable, desirable, or progressive views.
 What makes virtue signalling on social media so prevalent is the split-second time it takes to like, retweet, share, or comment on a story with an ethical, political, or other desirable dimension.
-While some of those doing so will also take further action to further the cause they believe in, for many social media offers an easy way to associate themselves with a cause, with little real commitment or practical involvement.
+Social media is a public platform where we curate the persona we want to share with the world and so it isn’t surprising we try to present ourselves in the best possible way.

 3. Be relatable